 Trump is definitely running.
-So far, 14 Dems have said 'count me in.'
-Several more people are still deciding whether to jump in the ring.
-More on them later.
+So far, 24 candidates have said 'count me in.'
 Here's what you need to know about the contenders hoping to take on Trump:

 ✷ The Who: Sen. Cory Booker (D-NJ), 49.
 Launched his campaign on the first day of Black History Month.
 Said that if he’s the Dem nominee, he’ll prioritize finding a female running mate.

 ✷ The Resume: Senator since 2013, former mayor of Newark, NJ.

 ✷ The Issues: He’s known for his work on criminal justice reform including being one of the main backers for the criminal justice overhaul Congress passed last year.
 It did things like shorten mandatory minimum sentences for some drug-related crimes.
 He also supports Medicare for All, wants to give each child in the US a savings account with $1,000, and wants a program to guarantee jobs in high-unemployment communities across the country.

 ✷ The Who: Gov. Steve Bullock (D-MT), 53.
 He says he can win over GOP voters, pointing to his 2016 re-election in a state that President Trump won by more than 20 points.

 ✷ The Resume: Governor since 2013, former state attorney general.

 ✷ The Issues: He’s known for holding liberal viewpoints in a red state.
 He supports gay marriage, net neutrality, expanding Medicaid, and an assault weapons ban.
 As governor, he’s signed laws that emphasize transparency around political donors.
 And so far, his presidential campaign is focused on campaign finance reform.